-- Linked In
+Linked In

     Once the above is collected and/or confirmed, ITS will create your new site or transition your content into the designated navigation structure and post your new site in a development area for review.

     Included will be creation of a staff directory for your department.
 If desired your department can also undergo a headshot session with an on-campus photographer.
-Please contact Mary Kowit to schedule a session.
+Please contact Susana Martin del Campo to schedule a session.

     ITS also provides training for maintenance of your new site.
 Adobe Contribute will be used for general content maintenance; an online interface is provided for managing the department directory and news/events (if applicable).
 Day 1 and Day 2 classes are required and dates/times are publicized on the following page:

     At the completion of this process your department will have a streamlined website that is more useful for site visitors, is branded like the parent institution, and is easier to maintain.